Lokesh-Gnanam/Code_Cognitive/HourOfPlacement22.md

 -----------------------
 -----------------------

-## C1.Single File Programming Question
-Write a program to find the square, square root, cube, and cube root of the given number.
+## C1.Write a program to find the square, square root, cube, and cube root of the given number.

 Create a class Demo and include a constructor to initialize the value and write a method display to print square, square root, cube, and cube root of the given number after that the destructor destroys the object.